djpeterso23662/CrystalPalace/README.md

-Members of the [VCV Rack – Plugin Developers Facebook group](https://www.facebook.com/groups/2035785263299933/), including Andrew Belt, Lars Bjerregaard, Jeremy Wentworth, David O'Rourke, and Clément Foulc very kindly answered my programming questions.
+Members of the [VCV Rack – Plugin Developers Facebook group](https://www.facebook.com/groups/2035785263299933/), including Andrew Belt, Lars Bjerregaard, Eric Sterling, Jeremy Wentworth, David O'Rourke, and Clément Foulc very kindly answered my programming questions.
 Thanks for your assistance and encouragement, everyone!

 Finally, thanks to Dave Young for the invention and construction of the original Crystal Palaces, and to Brian Hodgson and the other members of the BBC